Kingdom of Powys: Early Middle Ages

 Throughout the Early Middle Ages, Powys was ruled by the Gwertherion dynasty, a family claiming descent jointly from the marriage of Vortigern and Princess Sevira, the daughter of Magnus Maximus.
 Archaeological evidence has shown that, unusually for the post-Roman period, Viroconium Cornoviorum survived as an urban centre well into the 6th century and thus could have been the Powys capital.
+The 'Pagenses' may have initially been a peripheral group who took control of the former territory of the Cornovii after the collapse of Roman Rule.
 The Historia Brittonum, written around AD 828, records the town as Caer Guricon, one of his "28 British Towns" of Roman Britain.
 In the following centuries, the Powys eastern border was encroached upon by English settlers from the emerging Anglian territory of Mercia.
 This was a gradual process, and English control in the West Midlands was uncertain until the late 8th century.

 In 549, the Plague of Justinian – an outbreak of a strain of bubonic plague – arrived in Britain, and Welsh communities were devastated, with villages and countryside alike depopulated.
 However, the English were less affected by this plague as they had far fewer trading contacts with the continent at this time.
 Faced with shrinking manpower and increasing Anglian encroachment, King Brochwel Ysgithrog may have moved the court from Caer Guricon to Pengwern, the exact site of which is unknown but may have been at Shrewsbury, traditionally associated with Pengwern, or the more defensible Din Gwrygon, the hill fort on The Wrekin.

-In 616, the armies of Æthelfrith of Northumbria clashed with Powys.
-Seeing an opportunity to further drive a wedge between the North Welsh and those of Rheged, Æthelfrith invaded Powys' northern lands. Æthelfrith forced a battle near Chester and defeated Selyf and his allies.
+In 616, the armies of King Æthelfrith of Northumbria clashed with Powys.
+Seeing an opportunity to further drive a wedge between the North Welsh and those of Rheged, Æthelfrith invaded Powys's northern lands. Æthelfrith forced a battle near Chester and defeated Selyf and his allies.
 At the commencement of the battle, Bede tells us that the pagan Æthelfrith slaughtered 1,200 monks from the important monastery of Bangor-on-Dee in Maelor because, he said, "they fight against us, because they oppose us by their prayers".
 Selyf ap Cynan was also killed in the battle and may have been the first of the kings of Powys to be buried at the church dedicated to St. Tysilio, at Meifod, thence known as the Eglwys Tysilio and subsequently the dynasty's Royal mausoleum.